 For young adults who are ready to gain more independence but may lack the skills they need to go out on their own, a transitional program can provide the support they need to build those skills.
 At BlueFire Pulsar, we understand that for young adults struggling to launch into adulthood, there are a myriad of factors that have created this situation.
 Many young adults who have fallen behind their peers in terms of life skills are suffering from mental health issues like depression and anxiety that make it difficult to find motivation.
 These mental health challenges also tend to cause feelings of self-doubt and low self-esteem.
 Once these issues are being managed in a healthy, productive way, clients can work toward other short and long-term goals and successfully launch into adulthood.

-Through exciting adventure-based activities like mountaineering, bouldering, and canoeing, clients step outside of their comfort zone and build translatable skills such as leadership, teamwork, and accountability.
+Through exciting adventure-based activities like mountaineering and bouldering, clients step outside of their comfort zone and build translatable skills such as leadership, teamwork, and accountability.
 As clients take part in wilderness programming, we are able to assess their needs and begin to form a plan for transitioning away from past negative behaviors.
 Our transition planning helps identify key points as your child heads home and uses the wilderness to gain the confidence needed to no longer make the same mistakes.
 We utilize wilderness therapy in coordination with a strong therapeutic component and family involvement to help young adults launch themselves into a brighter, more successful future.

 blueFire PulsaR Can Help